KushPatel29/IVA/README.md

      - “Exit.”

 3. **Automate Startup** (Raspberry Pi)
-   - If you want Eva to run automatically on boot, consider adding a cron job (`crontab -e`) or a systemd service that launches `main.py` on startup.
+   - If you want Eva to run automatically on boot, consider adding a cron job (`crontab -e`) or a system service that launches `main.py` on startup.

 ---